Guide to waterfowl ammo

 Posted by Kent Cartridge Staff on Jun 17th 2026

-The 2026 season is almost here.
+Waterfowl season right around the corner.
 Time to get dialed in.

 When it comes to waterfowl hunting, your ammunition matters more than anything else you carry.
 It is the only part of your system that actually contacts the bird.
 Pattern density, downrange energy, and consistency all come down to the shell you choose.